saurabhsm07/retail-app/README.md

 flask run --host=0.0.0.0 --port=80
 ```
 ### Running Test Suite:
+- Option 1: local system run
+  - Create a python virtual env with packages detailed in `Pipfile`
-- Option 1: Start a Flask App server as in **INITIALIZATION** steps and run the test suite manually using pytest.
+  - Start a Flask App server with commands detailed  **INITIALIZATION** steps and run the test suite locally using pytest commands.
+  - Additional environment variables that need to be specified:
+    - `ENV=dev or local` : tests to be executed in LOCAL mode (against SQLITE DB) or DEV mode (POSTGRES DB).
+    - `DB_HOST=<HOST-NAME>` : host name of the database server, in case of ENV=DEV.
-- Option 2: Follow the **SETUP** Steps and run using docker container and make file.
+- Option 2: Follow the **SETUP** Steps and run using docker container and use command `make run-tests`.
+  - `ENV=dev or local` : tests to be executed in LOCAL mode (against SQLITE DB) or DEV mode (POSTGRES DB).

+### ISSUES
+- Some tests are not atomic in nature.
+Mostly ORM and Repository tests and create junk data.
+- Race condition / Concurrency tests fail.

-### ISSUES:
+### DISCLAIMERS:
 - Running the docker file will not automate a container and start a web application.

 ### UPDATES: